 Analyzing Your Needs

 Costs for childcare will vary significantly across the country.
-Areas that feature higher cost-of-living will also often have higher prices for childcare.
+Areas that feature a higher cost of living will also often have higher prices for childcare.
 The reverse is often true.
 The fact remains that childcare costs are significant expenses for families seeking quality care for their children while at work.

 Families with more than one child feel the pinch a little harder, especially if both children are under the age of four.
 That can be one of the most frustrating aspects of being a parent.
 You want the best life possible for your child and understand that often requires two incomes to provide.
 However, you want your child to have the best possible care as well.
 That takes money, too.

-Explore the costs of daycares in the area in combination with the services they provide to the families they serve.
-Decide which facilities meet your needs and manage to address your concerns for the safety of your child and quality of care.
-Find the price that meets your needs best and does not add to other monthly budget or commuting expenses.
+Explore the costs of daycares in the area combined with the services they provide to the families they serve.
+Decide which facilities meet your needs and manage to address your concerns for your child's safety and quality of care.
+Then, find the price that meets your needs best and does not add to other monthly budgets or commuting expenses.

 FSAs and Tax Credits

-Flexible spending accounts, FSAs, like a dependent care account allows you to set aside up to $5,000 tax-free each year to pay for childcare.
+Flexible spending accounts, FSAs, like a dependent care account, allow a single parent to set aside $3,200 tax-free each year to pay for childcare or $6,400 for a married couple.
 While it will not cover all the costs, by any stretch, of childcare for the year, it can help ease the sting.

 Making it More Affordable